biocorecrg/PhD_course_containers_2024/docs/about.rst

    :toctree: generated

-This slow-paced hands-on course is designed for absolute beginners who want to start using scientific containers to achieve reproducibility of the data analysis.
+This slow-paced hands-on course is designed for absolute beginners who want to start using scientific containers to achieve reproducibility of data analysis.

 * `Course page <https://github.com/biocorecrg/CRG_Containers_June_2022>`_